nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - Your task list is saved in the generated `data.txt` file.
 - Copy the `save.txt` to the other computer and place it in the same location as the jar file for the program before running it.

+**Why was my recurring task details not updated with the original task?**
+- The recurring tasks that are automatically added by the system are not linked to the original task.
+- If you wish to change the task details for future recurring tasks, you may edit the latest task added by the system before the current deadline.

 ## Command Summary

 | Action                               | Command                                                                                                                     |